 A dry cough is one of the most common symptoms of the flu but if you start coughing up green, yellow or bloody mucus, it could indicate that you’ve come down with pneumonia.
 People recovering from the flu have a lower immune function.
 Therefore, they often suffer from pneumonia as a secondary complication.

 Pneumonia is a life-threatening disease that can be caused by bacteria or viruses or both.
 Studies show that 32% of patients with viral pneumonia develop concomitant bacterial pneumonia.
 A gram stain test and bacterial and viral sputum cultures can help to determine the type of pathogen before initiating treatment.

 2. Thickened mucus

 In some cases, flu symptoms start to subside and then seemingly rebound and get much worse.
-For instance, you might go from a mild cough to suddenly coughing up thickened mucus.
+For instance, you might go from a mild cough to suddenly cough up thickened mucus.